Sokolov, Czech Republic: Sights

-The Church of Saint James the Great is one of the landmarks of the town centre.
+The Church of Saint James the Great is among the main landmarks of the town centre.
 It was first documented in the 13th century and rebuilt in the late Renaissance style in 1632–1637.
 In 1671–1681, it was modified in the early Baroque style.
 The church tower is built in the spirit of the Saxon Renaissance.

 The Sokolov Castle was built on the site of a former water fortress in late Renaissance and early Baroque styles.
 In 1800–1805, the building was modified in the Neoclassical style.
 Since 1960, the castle has been the seat of the Regional Museum, focused mainly on the development of mining and the history of the region.

 A cultural monument is the former Capuchin monastery with the Church of Saint Anthony of Padua.
 It dates from the end of the 17th century.
-Today, the premises of the monastery are privately owned and the premises of the church serves as a concert and exhibition hall.
+Today, the premises of the monastery are privately owned and the premises of the church serve as a concert and exhibition hall.